-Transmission electron microscopy images (Figure 3) of hydrogenosomes from C. porcatum and M. contortus confirm earlier reports for the presence of cristae in these species (Finlay and Fenchel 1989; Esteban, et al. 1993; Esteban, et al. 1995) and the absence of cristae in the hydrogenosomes of P. frontata (Embley and Finlay 1994).
-The MICOS complex is involved in the formation of cristae junctions and although two subunits of this complex, Mic10 and Mic60, are generally well conserved among eukaryotes (Muñoz-Gómez, et al. 2015), only Mic10 was previously detected in ciliates (Muñoz-Gómez, et al. 2015; Huynen, et al. 2016).
-Consistent with its functional role in cristae formation we also detected Mic10 in the data for C. porcatum and M. contortus but not in the data for P. frontata.
+The Absence of Cristae Correlates with Loss of the ETC Transmission electron microscopy (TEM) images (fig. 3) of hydrogenosomes from C. porcatum and M. contortus confirm earlier reports for the presence of cristae in these species (Finlay and Fenchel 1989; Esteban et al. 1993, 1995) and the absence of cristae in the hydrogenosomes of P. frontata (Embley and Finlay 1994).
+The mitochondrial contact site and cristae organising system (MICOS) complex is involved in the formation of cristae junctions and although two subunits of this complex, Mic10 and Mic60, are generally well conserved among eukaryotes (Muñoz-Gómez et al. 2015), only Mic10 was previously detected in ciliates (Muñoz-Gómez et al. 2015; Huynen et al. 2016).
+Consistent with its functional role in cristae formation, we also detected Mic10 in the data for C. porcatum and M. contortus but not in the data for P. frontata.